JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### Linux
 	1. Download the .jar file from the latest release.

 	2. Make sure you have Java JRE installed.
-You can install the Java 17 JRE on Ubuntu using ```sudo apt install openjdk-17-jre``` in the terminal.
+You can install the Java 17 JRE on Ubuntu using 'sudo apt install openjdk-17-jre' in the terminal.

 	3. Open the terminal

 	4. Make sure you are in the directory containing 'Mindustry-Archipelago.jar' (The file you downloaded from the release page.)

-	5. Type ```java -jar Mindustry-Archipelago.jar``` in the terminal.
+	5. Type 'java -jar Mindustry-Archipelago.jar' in the terminal.

 ## Known bugs